pytroll/fcidecomp/INSTALL.rst

 Installation from the Conda recipe
 ----------------------------------

-The FCIDECOMP software can be also built and installed using the provided Conda recipe: instructions are detailed in the ``conda/README.rst`` file.
+The FCIDECOMP software can be also built and installed using the provided ``conda`` recipe: instructions are detailed in the ``conda/README.rst`` file.